HolzerSoahita/Audio_Book_Python/README.md

 # Install

 pip install -r requirements.txt
-put your pdf file in this folder with the name "file.pdf" python main.py
+put your pdf file in this folder with the name and extension "file.pdf"
+python main.py

 # Author